Zaid-Ajaj/the-elmish-book/chapters/dev-flow/styling-with-sass.md

         |
         | -- main.scss
 ```
 I added a file called `main.scss` where I can start writing the style sheet in Sass.
-One cool thing you can do with them is import an external style sheet write into your application.
+One cool thing you can do with them is import an external style sheet right into your application.
 For example you can add [Google Fonts](https://fonts.google.com/) directly like this:
 ```css
 @import url('https://fonts.googleapis.com/css?family=Quicksand&display=swap');